DubieckoBorough of Dubiecko, Przemyśl District, Podkarpackie Voivodship

 (IPN GK 163/36).

 An eyewitness, Józef K., recounts one of the executions on the cemetery: “Ditches were dug, about 4 metres wide, maybe less, and 8-9 metres long. […] Planks of wood were put across and machine guns were placed.
 The Jews were walking from the vehicles, they opened the vehicles and they were walking, women carrying children.
 They walked onto those planks and there was an order and the machine guns were started.
-It wasn’t a massacre, they hit someone or they didn’t, they grabbed children and threw them in.
+Not to massacre, they hit someone or they didn’t, they grabbed children and threw them in.
 And then – one car, then another and they were gone.
 Someone was dead but someone else was still moving, children were screaming.
 And the whole pile was moving.
 It was a few days after burning the synagogue.
 First, they filled the synagogue with people, they pushed them and kicked them in because it was full.
 Then they locked it and poured petrol on it.”
 (Dubiecko, 8 July 2014.)

 Józefa P. also remembers the murder of a Jewish woman who came back to Dubiecko after the war with her child.
 She went to her own home to take her things.
 The woman and her child were killed by local partisans: “There were partisans like that here.
 Here, near the Holy Mary [figure], to the left, there is a house.
-A Jewish woman with her child came to take suitcases, after the war, when the partisans were here.
+A Jewish woman with her child came to take a suitcases, after the war, when the partisans were here.
 She came back to take it, just a [normal] person.
 This band caught her, took her to the woods near the cemetery, her and her 6-year-old child and they shot them.
 And also took the suitcases [she’s whispering].
 A woman was walking past and said to my mother:

 – Mrs Legęzowa!
 Barbarism!